jenkins-x/terraform-aws-eks-jx/README.md

 `export AWS_REGION=us-east-1` and the region variable (make sure the region variable matches the environment variable)

 The IAM user does not need any permissions attached to it.
-For more information, refer to [Configuring Vault for EKS](https://jenkins-x.io/docs/install-setup/installing/boot/clouds/amazon/#configuring-vault-for-eks) in the Jenkins X documentation.

 Once you have your initial configuration, you can apply it by running: